 If you are near New Hampshire, consider a drive up to the top of Northeast’s tallest peak via the Mount Washington Auto Road.
-While the mountain isn’t so tall by western US standards, it’s definitely an interesting trip to try once.
+While the mountain isn’t so tall by western US standards, it’s definitely an interesting family drive to try once.

 Note that the ~7.6 mile mountain road is some effort to drive – it’s fairly narrow, with steep drop offs, no guardrails, and with high winds.
 Unpaved in places too, and you definitely want to go down in first gear.
 Somewhat of an adventure!
 If you’re not up to driving the road, taking the Cog Railway or a guided tour are also options.

-Americans have been driving this road since it opened in the summer of 1861.
+Americans have been visiting this travel destination and driving this road since it opened in the summer of 1861.
 At the time, your only choice was a trip up in a horse and buggy – it’s not clear whether that’s better or worse than a car.
 The horses were probably a little slower, and the carts may have been narrower, but the idea of an animal with a mind of its own on a narrow mountain road still makes me nervous.

 The first motorized vehicle reached the top of Mt.
 Washington in 1899, but the first gasoline powered car was not until 1902.
 There was some controversy about regularly allowing motorized vehicles on the “carriage road” to the summit, but in 1912 it was formally opened to automobiles.
 In 1973, the first electrical vehicle, a motorcycle, made the climb to the top.
 Today, there are about 45,000 cars that climb Mt.
 Washington each year.
 Maybe you can join this number!